Frequently Asked Questions

 What are the rules for online classes?

-• No virtual backgrounds.
+• No virtual or blurred backgrounds.

 • No driving during class.